KriRuo/ai-local-intellect/backend/rss_feeds_README.md

 # RSS Feeds JSON Format

+> For backend setup, running instructions, and API usage, see `backend/README.md`.

 This file documents the structure and usage of `rss_feeds.json`, which contains scraped RSS feed posts in a format matching the backend and frontend `Post` interface.

 ## Input